Agathonas/waffle-raffle/README.md

 ## Features ✨

-- Secure and transparent raffle system built on the STARKNET chain
+- Secure and transparent raffle system built on the Starknet chain
 - Easy participation using the $WAFFLE token
 - Exciting prizes like luxury cars, high-end electronics, and more
 - Completely random and fair selection of winners